 First off, your dog’s sleep patterns won’t match our human expectations.
 If you have noticed a change, this is not immediate cause for alarm.
 Take notice and take notes but don’t reach for your supply of Ambien.

-If your dog really isn’t sleeping as much as they used to, for an extended period of time, it’s time to see a vet for a diagnosis.
+If your dog really isn’t sleeping as much as they used to, for an extended period of time, it is time to see a vet for a diagnosis.
 Ambien will only mask the problem or it could actually make the situation worse!

 Can I Give My Dog an Ambien?
 Answer: No, do not do it

 The side effects, many of which are dangerous even for humans, are too numerous.

-It is not a good idea to give your dog this powerful sleep aid.
+It’s not a good idea to give your dog this powerful sleep aid.
 Ambien wasn’t designed for or tested on animals.
-In addition to the negative effects it can have on people, there could be a host of other side effects that your dog may experience.
-Increased agitation and hyperactivity are possible side effects of Ambien.
-Get a quality canine-formulated melatonin supply or speak with your vet about more appropripate alternatives.
+There could be a host of negative side effects that your dog may experience, with increased agitation and hyperactivity being a few linked to Ambien.
+Get a quality canine-formulated melatonin supply or speak with your vet about more appropriate alternatives.

 If your dog accidentally ingested some Ambien, you will need to immediately get veterinary help!